QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Experiments

 \subsection{Experiment Settings}

 To verify the effectiveness of our proposed method, we conduct experiments on three types of generation tasks: Unconditional image generation on LSUN-Bedrooms and LSUN-Churches datasets \cite{lsun}, class-conditional image generation on ImageNet \cite{imagenet}, and text-to-image generation.
-The model architectures we quantize include LDM and Stable Diffusion \cite{ldm}, and uses "WnAm" to represent the quantization setting: n-bit weight quantization and m-bit activation quantization.
+The model architectures we quantize include LDMs and Stable Diffusion \cite{ldm}, and use "WnAm" to represent the quantization setting: n-bit weight quantization and m-bit activation quantization.
 DDIM samplers \cite{ddpm} are adopted for LDMs and the PLMS sampler \cite{plms} is used for Stable Diffusion.
-We generate 256 samples per time step for constructing the calibration set, and train 20 epochs over each time step.
-The Adam optimizer \cite{adam} is adopted and the learning rate for weight finetuning and scaling factor finetuning are set as $1e^{-5}$ and $1e^{-4}$ respectively.
+We generate 256 samples per time step for constructing the calibration set.
+The Adam optimizer \cite{adam} is adopted and the learning rate for weight finetuning and scaling factor finetuning is set as $1e^{-5}$ and $1e^{-4}$ respectively.

-The performance of different quantized LDMs are evaluated using the Fr$\acute{\text{e}}$chet Inception Distance (FID) \cite{fid}, spatial FID (sFID) \cite{sfid} and Inception Score (IS) \cite{is}.
-Unless specified, quantitative results are obtained by sampling 50,000 images from the models and evaluated using the official evaluation scripts \cite{guided_diffusion}.
-For Stable Diffusion, we use the CLIP Score \cite{clipscore} for evaluation.All experiments are conducted on A6000 GPUs using the PyTorch framework \cite{pytorch}.
+We compare with popular PTQ methods including PTQ4DM \cite{ptq4dm}, Q-Diffusion \cite{qdiffusion} and PTQ-D \cite{ptqd}, as well as the state-of-the-art efficient finetuning method EfficientDM \cite{efficientdm}.
+The performance of different quantized LDMs is evaluated using the Fr$\acute{\text{e}}$chet Inception Distance (FID) \cite{fid}, spatial FID (sFID) \cite{sfid} and Inception Score (IS) \cite{is}.
+Unless specified, quantitative results are obtained by sampling 50,000 images and evaluated using the official evaluation scripts \cite{guided_diffusion}.
+For Stable Diffusion, we use the CLIP Score \cite{clipscore} for evaluation.
+All experiments are conducted on A6000 GPUs.